 - The user opens Application A in the portal without additional authentication.

-- The user authenticates to Application B using SecurID Token instead of Fingerprint because his Authenticate device is charging.
+- The user authenticates to Application B using SecurID Token instead of Device Biometrics because his Authenticate device is charging.

 - The user accesses Application C in the portal.
 Because the user has authenticated to Application B (with a higher assurance level) within the same session, RSA SecurID Access opens Application C without prompting the user for additional authentication.